slord399/discord_webhook_proxy/README.md

 ```
 You should be good to go.

-6. (Optional) Depending on your load requirements, you may want to cluster WebhookProxy to deal with a large amount of Roblox servers.
+6. (Optional) Depending on your load requirements, you may want to cluster WebhookProxy to deal with a large amount of servers.
 If you have >50 servers sending webhook requests frequently, you may need to scale.
+*Due to implementation, Publishers metrics shown on prometheus become negative value unintentionallly which is wrong.

 To do so, run
    ```
 pm2 delete webhook-proxy
 ```